Massi99RM/My-First-Agent/README.md

 1. The LLM reads the query and all prior context (conversation history, previous tool results)
 2. It decides whether to call a tool or give a final answer
 3. If it calls a tool, the framework executes it and feeds the result back to the LLM
-4. The loop repeats until the LLM has enough information to respond
+4. The loop repeats until the LLM returns a plain text response instead of a tool call

 ```
          ┌──────────────────────────┐